marcelovca90/auto-ml-evaluation/README.md

 	multiclass, and multilabel classification problems from experimentation on various data sets.

 ## How to run our tests:
-### To run our tests we need a linux OS or a Virtual Machine with ubunto on Windows.
+### To run our tests we need a Linux OS (bare-metal or virtualized).
-#### If using windows OS, you will need to make a few configurations to avoid future problems with some frameworks:
+#### If you are using Windows OS, you will need to make a few configurations to avoid future problems with some frameworks:
 - Enable virtualization at your mainboard BIOS ([example](https://www.youtube.com/watch?v=GK0DOfdLCa8))

 - Open the command prompt as Admin and type:
 	- `bcdedit /set hypervisorlaunchtype off`
 	- `DISM /Online /Disable-Feature:Microsoft-Hyper-V`

-- At windows menu, search for "Turn Windows features on or off"
+- At Windows menu, search for "Turn Windows features on or off" and:
 	- Turn off Hyper-V
 	- Turn off Virtual Machine Platform
 	- Turn off Windows Hypervisor Platform